 To provide superior support and improve resolution times, many customer service call centers have been adopting video conferencing capabilities that use ACD systems

 so they can rapidly initiate video-based conversations from any support channel — including phone, email, chat, SMS and social media.
-With screen sharing capabilities, seamless integration and an intuitive, easy-to-use interface, CXEngage Video is the clear leader.
+With screen sharing capabilities, seamless integration and an intuitive, easy-to-use interface, CXEngage by Serenova is the clear leader.
 To learn more about setting up video conferencing for your call center, visit Serenova.

 Ready to set up video conferencing with Lifesize?